microsoft/appcenter-cli/README.md

 ## General design principles

 Use promises for async operations.
-Use `async`\`await` in Typescript for handling typical promises.
+Use `async`/`await` in Typescript for handling typical promises.

 If you've got a bunch of related code, export the library as a whole in a single import using an `index.ts` file.
 For example, the `profile` library includes files `environment.ts` and `profile.ts`, but users of the module